-In 1 Corinthians, Paul refers to Christians as having been raised with Christ.
+In his letter to the Colossians, Paul refers to Christians as having been raised with Christ.
 But how can we be resurrected with Jesus when we haven't even died yet?
 Good question.

 But he means exactly what he says.
 For Paul, it is as real as the chair you are sitting in.
 How could it have happened and yet still be coming?